 A Message from the Principal

-Learning is the most important activity that goes on in the school.
-This learning takes place all the time and results from all the situations that students find themselves in.
-In this way, learning is a creative process and a creative response to external stimuli.
-Therefore, the role of a teacher is to create environments and situations that enable, encourage and stimulate learning.
-We are all learners and we are all teachers, whether we are called parents, teachers or students.
-We all have the responsibility to make each other’s learning as rich as possible.
-The environments we set up will include those that enable students to learn from students and for students to lead other students.
+Learning is a creative process and students gain knowledge and skills from the different situations we challenge then with.
+The role of a teacher is to create environments that enable, encourage and stimulate.
+We are all learners and we are all teachers, whether we are parents, teachers or students, we all have the responsibility to make each other’s learning as rich as possible.

 Learning environments can be real or virtual, personal or in groups, in class or far away.
 Our aim for students is that they become resourceful, adaptable and confident learners, so they should learn the skills of research and investigation that will serve them for their lives.
 Confident students will have a say in the planning of their own learning.
 Students gain confidence by setting goals they can achieve, but goals that challenge them to cross boundaries to greater achievement, greater understanding and greater challenges.